 Żelazowa Wola in autumn

 The music and garden aficionados would enjoy a visit to Żelazowa Wola, the birthplace of Frederic Chopin.
-There is a museum with some memorabilia and an amazing park originally designed before WWII.
-You can walk between the yellow Frederic Chopin roses, you can see on the photograph or cross a bridge called: Mazurka.
+There is a museum with some memorabilia and an amazing park originally designed before WWII and meticulously restored to its former glory for the Frederick Chopin birthday anniversary in 2010.
+You can walk between the yellow Frederic Chopin roses (you can see on the photograph or cross a bridge called: Mazurka.
 The park is also full of music coming from speakers skilfully hidden in the greenery.
-Additionally, in summer, every Sunday at 12 and 3 PM there are open air concerts.
+Additionally, until the end of October, every Thursday and Friday at 12:15 and 2:15 pm ,there are 15 minutes mini piano concerts performed by young pianists prize winners of music competitions.
 The price is included in the price of the entrance ticket, so you can plan your visit accordingly.
+Moreover, there is a temporary exhibition on the history of gardens and you will be able to see it until the end of may 2018.

 Nieborów: garden bench